 While many disc golfers aspire to play all the world's best disc golf courses in their lifetime, some have a different dream: playing as many different courses as they possibly can.

-Take 2009 PDGA World Champion Avery Jenkins, for example.
-On July 20th of this year, Jenkins played his 1,200th disc golf course.
+Take 2009 Pro Disc Golf World Champion Avery Jenkins, for example: As of 2021, he's played over 1,200 disc golf courses.

 1,200 disc golf courses played is an insane achievement – even when you consider the fact that Jenkins has been playing disc golf for over 30 years and is a professional disc golf course designer.
-I've been playing disc golf for around two years now and Jenkins has played far more international courses (342) than I've played total rounds (~240).
+I've been playing disc golf for around two years now and Jenkins has played far more international courses than I've played total rounds.
 Crazy.